Will-uob/will-uob-notes/_journal/A-summary-of-linear-algebra.md

 # Linear algebra notes
 The following is a summary of the [essence of linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) course, by [3b1b](https://www.youtube.com/@3blue1brown).
 I would highly recommend you watch the original series, since it gives many amazing visualisations and examples, which I'll be skipping here.
 The hope is that by mentioning only the essentials, it'll force me to think about the problems visually, without the aid of his videos, and give me a good intuitive understanding of the subject before I begin my second linear algebra course.
-Furthermore, it provides a nice skeleton to build upon in my next linear algebra course.

 ## What are vectors?
 There are three points of view from which to answer this question, those of: